Defence Industries Limited Pickering Works: Selection of site

-On 10 September 1939, Canada entered the World War II, declaring war on Germany.
+On 10 September 1939, Canada entered World War II, declaring war on Germany.
 Because of its distance from the war theatre in Europe, Canada was an ideal location for producing munitions for the Allied forces.
 The Government of Canada planned to build the largest shell-filling and assembly plant in the British Commonwealth.
 For this purpose, the government chose a 2,846-acre site in Pickering Township, in what is now the town of Ajax, Ontario.
 The site was bordered by Duffins Creek in the west, Pickering Beach Road in the east, just north of Highway 401 in the north, and Lake Ontario in the south.

 Several factors made this site desirable for building the plant.
 It comprised leveled farmland that was suitable for expropriation, and ideal for quick construction of the plant buildings.
 It was close enough to major population centers to ensure a steady supply of workers, but far enough from them to ensure safety and security.
 It was accessible by road from Highway 2 and Highway 401 (which was in early stages of development), by railway lines, by water from Lake Ontario, and by air from nearby airports.
 The production lines at the proposed plant had to be separated by considerable distance to avoid accidental explosions at one line affecting the other.
 The chosen site was large enough to meet this requirement.
 The proposed plant required a sewage treatment facility and a daily supply of 1 million gallons of water, which was met by Lake Ontario.

 The government expropriated land from 18 farm families, including those of Lorne Puckrin, Wilmot Shea, Heber Down, William Heron, Harry Arnold, R. J. Fleming, M. Boswell, William Linton, John Wilson, Lloyd Stanley, William Divine, Elmer Powell, and George Field.
 The government gave the farmers only a week to move, and offered them $125 an acre on average.
 Many farmers, whose families had owned the land for multiple generations, considered this compensation inadequate, and were unhappy with the expropriation.